Everything You Need to Know About Scalp Micropigmentation

 - The long haul: Some hair restoration techniques need constant touchups or repeat procedures.
 While SMP pigments will fade over time, this process takes years and can be corrected by scheduling an appointment whenever necessary.

 The benefits of scalp micropigmentation are numerous and undeniable.
 While other affordable options out there may only stop hair loss or – even worse – be ineffective, SMP gives you the look of fuller hair every time.
-If you want a few extra lessons on looking great and living a more exciting life with your new “do,” check out our BSG Dispatch for additional tips.
+If you want a few extra lessons on looking great and living a more exciting life with your new “do,” check out our BSG Mag for additional tips.

 Good Candidates for SMP